-You are required by law to use safety restraints for children in the U.S. and Canada.
-If small children (generally children who are four years old or younger and who weigh 40 lb [18 kg] or less) ride in your vehicle, you must put them in safety seats made especially for children.
-Many states require that children use approved booster seats until they are eight years old.
-Check your local and state or provincial laws for specific requirements regarding the safety of children in your vehicle.
-When possible, always place children under age 12 in the rear seat of your vehicle.
-Accident statistics suggest that children are safer when properly restrained in the rear seating positions than in the front seating position.
+• You are required by law to properly use safety seats for infants and toddlers in the U.S. and Canada.

+- Many states and provinces require that small children use approved booster seats until they reach age eight, a height of 4 ft 9 in (1.45 meters) tall, or 80 lb (36 kg).
+Check your local and state or provincial laws for specific requirements regarding the safety of children in your vehicle. - When possible, always properly restrain children twelve (12) years of age and under in a rear seating position of your vehicle.
+Accident statistics suggest that children are safer when properly restrained in the rear seating positions than in a front seating position.